News 2003

 12 August 2003

-(Friends of Hartley Countryside) Hartley's nearest weather station at Gravesend sets all time temperature record of 100.6 degrees Fahrenheit at about 2.30pm on Sunday 10th.
+Heatwave Hartley Hartley's nearest weather station at Gravesend sets all time temperature record of 100.6 degrees Fahrenheit at about 2.30pm on Sunday 10th.
 Of course this is a shade temperature, the temperature in the sun was over 120 degrees at times.
-Don't forget our website homepage receives daily updates from the Gravesend weather station at 4am, 10am, 4pm and 10pm.

 7 August 2003